abhiabhi0/obsidan-programmerCave/Java/Diamond Problem in Java.md

 The "diamond problem" is a term often associated with multiple inheritance in object-oriented programming languages.
-It arises when a class inherits from two or more classes that have a common ancestor.
+It arises <mark class="hltr-b">when a class inherits from two or more classes that have a common ancestor</mark>.
 This can lead to ambiguity in the inheritance hierarchy, particularly when the common ancestor's methods or attributes are overridden or have conflicting implementations.

-In Java, the diamond problem does not occur with classes, because Java does not support multiple inheritance of classes.
-However, it can occur with interfaces due to the ability to implement multiple interfaces.
+<mark class="hltr-g">In Java, the diamond problem does not occur with classes, because Java does not support multiple inheritance of classes</mark>.
+However, it <mark class="hltr-o">can occur with interfaces due to the ability to implement multiple interfaces</mark>.

 Consider the following scenario: